Chicong00/8-week-SQL-challenge/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/81607668/131437982-fc087a4c-0b77-4714-907b-54e0420e7166.png" alt="Image" width="500" height="520">

+Data Mart is an online supermarket that specialises in fresh produce.

+In June 2020, large scale supply changes were made at Data Mart.
+All Data Mart products now use sustainable packaging methods in every single step from the farm all the way to the customer.

+Danny needs your help to analyse and quantify the impact of this change on the sales performance for Data Mart and it’s separate business areas.

+The key business question to answer are the following:

+What was the quantifiable impact of the changes introduced in June 2020?
+Which platform, region, segment and customer types were the most impacted by this change?
+What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?

 View the case study [here](https://github.com/Chicong00/Case-study-5)

 ---
 ### 🎣 Case Study #6 - Clique Bait
 <p align="center">
 <img src="https://user-images.githubusercontent.com/81607668/134615258-d1108e0d-0816-4cd7-a972-d45580f82352.png" alt="Image" width="500" height="520">

+Clique Bait is an online seafood store.
+In this case study - you are required to support the founder and CEO Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.

 View the case study [here](https://github.com/Chicong00/Case-study-6)